To standardize fire prevention and fire fighting in our region we need to formalize an operating procedure that every member will conform to.

 STANDARD OPERATING PROCEDURE

-If a fire or smoke is located in the Western Region of the SCFPA (Kannaland, Hessequa&Mossel Bay Municipality)
+If a fire or smoke is located in the Western Region of the SCFPA (Central Karoo DM, Kannaland, Hessequa & Mossel Bay Municipality)

-IF a fire or smoke is located in the Eastern Region of the SCFPA (Oudtshoorn, George, Knysna, Bitou, Kou-Kamma, Kouga & Baviaanskloof Municipality)
+If a fire or smoke is located in the Eastern Region of the SCFPA (Oudtshoorn, George, Knysna, Bitou, Kou-Kamma & Kouga)